From £33,4909

 VERDICT

 It’s not priced like old hot hatches were when Clios were twenty grand, but what is these days?
-Our understanding is that 178bhp Alpines will start at around £33,500, with the 217bhp model at around £38,000.
+178bhp Alpines will start at £33,500, with the 217bhp model at around £38,000.
 Quite a lot for a car of less than four metres long, but not so bad for a car of real capability, adjustability and a seriousness to its performance and handling that would make you question the point of an Abarth 500e – or whether you really need to stretch to that Ioniq 5 N to get really capable EV thrills.
-I like it.
+We like it a lot.

 Matt Prior